open/close all folders

 - Johnny Bravo had an episode titled "The Sensitive Male" where Johnny tries to get a date with a girl who likes sensitive guys.
-A man (Voiced by Jack Sheldon) comes along and, in a parody of "Schoolhouse Rock", offers Johnny lessons on how to be a kind and sensitive guy.
+A man (voiced by Jack Sheldon) comes along and, in a parody of "Schoolhouse Rock", offers Johnny lessons on how to be a kind and sensitive guy.

-- In the episode "Angry Dad: The Movie", not only did Nick Park voice himself in the setup to the Wallace & Gromit parody Willis & Crumble in Better Gnomes and Gardens, the stop motion animation team included Teresa Drilling, a regular member of the Aardman Animations crew who was a key animator on The Curse of the Were-Rabbit.
+- In "Angry Dad: The Movie", not only did Nick Park voice himself in the setup to the Wallace & Gromit parody Willis & Crumble in Better Gnomes and Gardens, the stop motion animation team included Teresa Drilling, a regular member of the Aardman Animations crew who was a key animator on The Curse of the Were-Rabbit.

 - George Lucas backed Family Guy's Star Wars retellings as he's a fan of the show.

 - Subverted in the case of Carrie Fisher, who initially refused to be part of the parody, assuming she'd be asked to play Leia again.
 However, she got on board when she was told that she'd still be playing Angela, which was her normal role on the show.

 - The Bob's Burgers episode "The Belchies" features a song in the end credits that's a send-up of "The Goonies 'R' Good Enough" sung by Cyndi Lauper.

 - The Futurama episode "The Deep South" is set in Atlanta, Georgia, which is now a submerged city filled with mer-people.
 Helping to explain this is Donovan, parodying his own song "Atlantis" as "Atlanta."

 - Robot Chicken gets a surprising number of actors and actresses to reprise their famous roles for skits that parody their films.
 Among some of them them are: